leventogut/xec/README.md

 ## Usage

 To see all available aliases just enter with no argument, it will read all configurations and generate the sub-commands/aliases.
+In the following output `build` and `env` are aliases available.

+Description of an alias command constitutes the command to be run and its arguments.

 ```bash
 ❯ xec                                                                                                                                                                                   xec on  main [!?] via 🐳 desktop-linux via 🐹 v1.20.4 with unknown env